Fred's ImageMagick Scripts

 -s subsection ...
 Subsection is a rectangular homogeneous region where the noise standard deviation will be computed if provided.
 Otherwise, nstd, must be provided.
 The values are in the form of the usual IM subsection expressed as WIDTHxHEIGHT+XOFF+YOFF.
 The default is no subsection provided.

-NOTE: This script will be a bit slow due to the use of -fx.
+NOTE: This script may be a bit slow due to the use of -fx for versions of IM prior to 6.8.0.5.

 CAVEAT: No guarantee that this script will work on all platforms, nor that trapping of inconsistent parameters is complete and foolproof.
 Use At Your Own Risk.